walkercraig/walkercraig/_posts/2020/2020-09-21-in-a-public-garden-late-summer.md

 On all souls wrapped in their cocoon

-Our dancing breath must reflect some unknown process of being
+Our dancing breath must reflect some unknown writ of being

 On the other side of Time's last swoon

 From no where and from everywhere

-I could almost feel my body begin to release all wrong
+My body began to release all wrong

 In the stillness of that long kiss good night